-Have an older TV that won’t connect to the Internet?
-Fortunately, there are a number of web-connectable streaming devices you can use to access today’s most popular apps.
-Google’s Chromecast is one such entertainment portal.
-The first iterations of this device allowed users to “cast” apps from preferred mobile hardware to their TVs.
-While these older Chromecast models are still available, Google ramped up their interface with the latest Chromecast with Google TV, which comes with a physical remote and a customized home page based on your viewing history — putting it on par with similar Roku and Apple competitor devices.
+If you have an older TV that doesn't connect to the internet, or you simply prefer to use one of any number of streaming devices to access today’s most popular entertainment apps, one of the best devices around is the Google Chromecast.
+While older Chromecast models are still available, Google's latest Chromecast with Google TV comes with a physical remote and a customized home page based on your viewing history — putting it on par with similar Roku and Apple competitor devices.

-Like all modern tech, your Chromecast isn’t bulletproof.
-Once in a while, you may notice connectivity issues, glitches with your phone, and other small troubles that prevent you from using your Chromecast successfully.
+But like all modern tech, your Chromecast isn’t bulletproof.
+Google Chromecast issues can happen.
+Once in a while, you may notice connectivity issues, glitches with your phone, and other small problems that prevent you from using your Chromecast successfully.
 In this guide, we’ve rounded up some of the most common Chromecast issues and what you can do to go about troubleshooting and fixing each one.

 You may have noticed your Chromecast video looking tiled and spotty.
 Perhaps you’ve encountered one of several buffering screens when trying to stream your favorite show.
 Whatever the prevailing symptom, the cause can usually be traced to some kind of network issue.

-With any network trouble, the first thing to try is a simple disconnect/re-connecting of all devices in the chain.
+Step 2: The next step in troubleshooting Chromecast network issues is to try a simple disconnect/re-connect of all devices in the chain.
 In this case, that’s your Chromecast, router, and modem (if standalone).
 Unplug all your gear, plug it back in, then wait for your network to restore itself.
 Once your Chromecast reboots, grab your phone and try casting an app.

 To change Wi-Fi bands, grab whatever device your Google Home app is on.
-Launch the app, tap the Chromecast you’re having issues with, then tap Settings at the top-right corner of the screen.
-Tap Wi-Fi, then Forget this network.
-After doing so, you’ll be able to re-connect your Chromecast to a new Wi-Fi band.
+Tap Launch the app, tap the Chromecast you’re having issues with, then tap Settings at the top-right corner of the screen.
+Tap Device information, then Wi-Fi, then Forget this network.
+After doing so, you’ll be able to reconnect your Chromecast to a new Wi-Fi band.
 If you were originally connected to the 5GHz band, try connecting to the 2.4GHz option.

 Depending on how you’ve got your Chromecast connected to your TV for power, you may experience random power cycling.
 If your Chromecast is connected to your TV’s USB input for power, this may be the cause of your trouble.
 Most TV-based USB ports will supply enough juice to power external devices, but there are cases where this may falter.